dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 * Inspect the context in which the Hub is being called.
 * Make decisions on allowing the user to execute individual Hub methods.

-Individual Hub methods can be decorated with the name of the policy the code checks at run-time.
+Individual Hub methods can be marked with the name of the policy the code checks at run-time.
 As clients attempt to call individual Hub methods, the `DomainRestrictedRequirement` handler runs and controls access to the methods.
 Based on the way the `DomainRestrictedRequirement` controls access:

 * All logged-in users can call the `SendMessage` method.
 * Only users who have logged in with a `@jabbr.net` email address can view users’ histories.